Key Takeaways

 4. Recycle responsibly

 If you’re not the crafty type, you can still do your bit.
-While most councils won’t accept CDs and DVDs in regular recycling bins, specialist recycling centres do.
-Shops like HMV and some household waste sites often accept them too.
+Most councils don’t accept CDs and DVDs in regular recycling bins, but some household waste recycling centres and specialist services do, so it’s worth checking what’s available in your area.

-Never throw discs in the general waste as they contain plastics that take centuries to decompose.
+Try to avoid throwing discs in general waste, as they contain plastics that can take hundreds of years to break down.

 5. Gift or swap with friends